rockin-buddha/cyber-buddha/README.md

-# cyber-buddha
+# CYBER BUDDHA
+---
 A comprehensive repository for mastering cybersecurity from the ground up!
 Dive into the fundamentals, explore advanced concepts, and uncover low-key techniques and tools used in the field.
 Join the journey to secure the digital world, one lowkey at a time!
+**MORE DETAILS WILL BE UPDATED SOON...**
+**STAY TUNED!**